-You can create two categories of users that access the system.
-These types are based on how the users are authenticated to the system.
-Local users must provide either a password, a Secure Shell (SSH) key, or both.
-Local users are authenticated through the authentication methods that are located on the SAN Volume Controller system.
+- I You can create two categories of users that access the system.
+These types are based on how the users are - authenticated to the system.
+Local users must provide the SVC\username and password, and if you - require command line access without entering a password, a Secure Shell (SSH) key or both.
+Local users - I are authenticated through the authentication methods that are located on the SAN Volume Controller - system.
 If the local user needs access to management GUI, a password is needed for the user.
+Access to
-If the user requires access to the command-line interface (CLI) then a valid SSH key file is necessary.
-If a user is working with both interfaces, then both a password and SSH key are required.
-Local users must be part of a user group that is defined on the system.
-User groups define roles that authorize the users within that group to a specific set of operations on the system.

-A remote user is authenticated on a remote service usually provided by a SAN management application, such as IBM Tivoli® Storage Productivity Center, and does not need local authentication methods.
-For a remote user, both a password and SSH key are required to use the command-line interface.
-Remote users only need local credentials to access to the management GUI if the remote service is down.
-Remote users have their groups defined by the remote authentication service.
+- the command-line interface (CLI) is also possible with the same password or (alternatively) a valid SSH - I key can be used.
+An SSH password is required if a user is working with both interfaces.
+Local users must - be part of a user group that is defined on the system.
+User groups define roles that authorize the users - within that group to a specific set of operations on the system. - A remote user is authenticated on a remote service usually provided by a SAN management application, - such as IBM Tivoli® Storage Productivity Center, and does not need local authentication methods.
+For a - I remote user, a password (preferred) is required, and if you require command line access without entering - I a password an SSH key is required to use the command-line interface.
+Remote users only need local - I credentials to access to the management GUI if the remote service is down.
+Remote users have their - I groups defined by the remote authentication service.

-- You can connect to the clustered system using the same user name with which you log into SAN Volume Controller. - Storwize V7000: You can connect to the clustered system using the same user name with which you log into Storwize V7000.
+You can connect to the system using the same user name with which you log into SAN Volume Controller.

+Storwize V7000: You can connect to the system using the same user name with which you log into Storwize V7000.